 (1) Subject to this Act —

-(a) a person appointed as chairman or as a member pursuant to section 80N(2)(b) shall hold office for such period, not exceeding 2 years as is specified in the instrument of his appointment and is eligible for reappointment;
+(a) a person appointed as chairperson or as a member pursuant to section 80N(2)(b) holds office for such period, not exceeding 2 years as is specified in the instrument of appointment and is eligible for reappointment;

-(b) a person appointed as a member pursuant to section 80N(2)(c) shall hold office for a period of 2 years and is eligible for reappointment.
+(b) a person appointed as a member pursuant to section 80N(2)(c) holds office for a period of 2 years and is eligible for reappointment.

-(2) The office of the chairman becomes vacant if —
+(2) The office of the chairperson becomes vacant if —

-(a) he ceases to be a commissioner; or
+(a) the chairperson ceases to be a commissioner; or

-(b) his appointment as a member of the Board is terminated pursuant to subsection (3).
+(b) the chairperson’s appointment as a member of the Board is terminated pursuant to subsection (3).

-(3) The Chief Commissioner may, after consultation with the Union, at any time terminate the appointment of the chairman as a member of the Board.
+(3) The Chief Commissioner may, after consultation with the Union, at any time terminate the appointment of the chairperson as a member of the Board.

 (4) The Governor may terminate the appointment of a member referred to in section 80N(2)(b) or (c) for inability, inefficiency or misbehaviour.

-(5) The office of a member referred to in section 80N(2)(b) or (c) shall become vacant if —
+(5) The office of a member referred to in section 80N(2)(b) or (c) becomes vacant if —

 (a) in the case of a member referred to in section 80N(2)(b), the nomination of the Public Transport Authority of the member is withdrawn; or

-(b) he resigns pursuant to subsection (6); or
+(b) the member resigns pursuant to subsection (6); or

-(c) he is, according to the Interpretation Act 1984 section 13D, a bankrupt or a person whose affairs are under insolvency laws; or
+(c) the member is, according to the Interpretation Act 1984 section 13D, a bankrupt or a person whose affairs are under insolvency laws; or

-(d) his appointment is terminated pursuant to subsection (4); or
+(d) the member’s appointment is terminated pursuant to subsection (4); or

-(e) he is dismissed from the service of the Public Transport Authority for misconduct.
+(e) the member is dismissed from the service of the Public Transport Authority for misconduct.

-(6) A member referred to in section 80N(2)(b) or (c) may resign his office by written notice signed by him and addressed to the Minister and the resignation takes effect on the day on which it is received by the Minister or on such later day as is specified in the notice.
+(6) A member referred to in section 80N(2)(b) or (c) may resign the member’s office by written notice signed by the member and addressed to the Minister and the resignation takes effect on the day on which it is received by the Minister or on such later day as is specified in the notice.

-(7) The Chief Commissioner may, after consultation with the transport Minister and the Union, appoint a commissioner to be the deputy of the chairman and may at any time terminate that appointment.
+(7) The Chief Commissioner may, after consultation with the transport Minister and the Union, appoint a commissioner to be the deputy of the chairperson and may at any time terminate that appointment.

 (8) The Governor may —

-(a) appoint as deputy of a member, other than the chairman, a person who has been nominated in the manner in which the member was nominated; and
+(a) appoint as deputy of a member, other than the chairperson, a person who has been nominated in the manner in which the member was nominated; and

 (b) terminate any appointment under paragraph (a) at any time.

-(9) A person appointed pursuant to subsection (7) or (8) has all the functions, powers and duties of the member for whom he is the deputy, in his capacity as a member, in the event of —
+(9) A person appointed pursuant to subsection (7) or (8) has all the functions, powers and duties of the member for whom the person is the deputy, in the person’s capacity as a member, in the event of —

-(a) that member being unable to attend to his duties under this Division, whether on account of illness or otherwise; or
+(a) that member being unable to attend to the member’s duties under this Division, whether on account of illness or otherwise; or

 (b) the office of that member being vacant.

 [Section 80O inserted: No. 94 of 1984 s.
 47; amended: No. 31 of 2003 s.
 147(4) and (5); No. 18 of 2009 s.
-45.]
+45; No. 30 of 2021 s.
+76(8) and 77(1)-(3) and (13).]

 80P.
 Extending appointments

-(1) Notwithstanding the expiry of the period of appointment of a member or deputy of a member, the Chief Commissioner or the Governor, as the case may be, may continue him in office for such period as the Chief Commissioner or the Governor determines in order to enable the Board to complete all matters, proceedings or inquiries that it has entered upon while he was a member or deputy.
+(1) Notwithstanding the expiry of the period of appointment of a person as a member or deputy of a member, the Chief Commissioner or the Governor, as the case may be, may continue the person in office for such period as the Chief Commissioner or the Governor determines in order to enable the Board to complete all matters, proceedings or inquiries that it has entered upon while the person was a member or deputy.